lantran305/Ecommerce-Web-Performance-Purchase-Behavior-Analysis-SQL-BigQuery/README.md

 <img width="773" height="309" alt="image" src="https://github.com/user-attachments/assets/0ff706b0-fc0d-4d63-857b-b1216b15514d" />

+* Direct accounted for the majority of revenue for 9 of the top 10 products.
+* DFA contributed a substantial share of revenue for several products: 43.65% for Men's Zip Hoodie, 33.21% for Hard Cover Journal, and 24.71% for Leatherette Journal.

 ### Q6.
 Device performance

 🔎 The goal of this analysis is to identify differences in traffic, conversion, revenue, and revenue per visit across devices.

 🚀 **Query**